 Keep things flowing

 Beyond the common fear of pooping on the potty, children are simply not used to passing stool in a seated position, so it may be hard for them to get the hang of it.
 Help keep things flowing through your child’s system by giving him lots of fluids and fiber-filled fruits and vegetables.
 That should make the act of going to the bathroom easier.
 If you notice a significant change in your child’s normal pattern (say he used to poop once a day, and now he’s not pooping at all), talk with your pediatrician about constipation solutions.
-Your doctor may also want to see your child to make sure there is no other underlying issue.
+Your doctor may also want to see your child in order to make sure there is no other underlying issue.
 “Sometimes it just takes backing off on the training for a couple of days to get your child back on track,” says Dr. Klemsz.
 After all, stress about potty training can lead a child to hold it in, which can cause constipation, and ultimately pain when pooping.

 Give it time